DriLLFreAK100/columnar-data-validator/README.md

 ---

+To research:

+- Mapping from `[lang_specific | generic] <--> [databases - mssql, mysql, postgresql, etc.]`
+- Take a look at strategies taken at ORM such as EF, SQLAlchemy, Gorm, etc.

+Tentative:

 | Name       | Description                        | Params                               |
 | ---------- | ---------------------------------- | ------------------------------------ |
 | NotEmpty   | Check for value.
 Cannot be empty   |                                      |